 The WTC Health Program provides specific eligibility guidelines for FDNY Responders regarding exposure time and presence.
 Your VCF lawyer will discuss with you these requirements and your eligibility based on your individual circumstances.

-FDNY responders that were involved in rescue and recovery efforts at Ground Zero, the Staten Island landfill, or the NYC Chief Medical Examiner's office between eligible dates may also qualify for VCF compensation.
+Responders from the New York Fire Department (FDNY) that were involved in rescue and recovery efforts at Ground Zero, the Staten Island landfill, or the NYC Chief Medical Examiner's office between eligible dates may also qualify for VCF compensation.

 WTC General Responders

 The complicated policies of the WTC Health Program provide for differing amounts of exposure time based upon the nature of your work or presence.

-The next type of first responder are tunnel workers for the Port Authority Trans-Hudson Corporation.
+Tunnel workers for the Port Authority Trans-Hudson Corporation.

 Vehicle maintenance workers exposed to WTC debris while cleaning, driving, maintaining, repairing, and retrieving vehicles

 Pentagon and Shanksville, Pennsylvania Plane Crash Site Responders